 You can use slang in your surveys, and this will help you connect with some of the respondents.
 But for a significant portion of the audience, you will remain incomprehensible.
 This will reduce the quality of the collected data.
 A practical way of ensuring relevant data collection is by skipping slang, acronyms, sector-specific terms, etc. Use appropriate words that are easy for everyone to understand.

 Say you run a yoga studio, and you want to research to know when people generally do yoga.
 So you ask in your questionnaire and include options like ‘in the morning’, ‘at night’, and ‘in the evening’.
 Your survey doesn’t leave any prospect for a person who doesn’t do yoga at all.
 Here you can add an option like ‘none of the above’ to make them feel included.
 Do so with all your questions, so everyone feels like they have a choice.

 Give a test run

 This may not be feasible for all.
 But if you have enough time and resources to do a test run of the survey beforehand, do it.
 As a marketer, you can let your tech buddies or designers have a go first.
 This way, you can know if there is a flaw before introducing it to the sample public.
 This will save you from wasting resources if there, indeed, is a flaw.

 As you can imagine, market research is a bit of a tricky feat with plenty of things to keep in mind.
-But you can simplify these tasks using easy, user-friendly tools like WP Fluent Forms.
-WP Fluent Forms is a WordPress form builder plugin that is rich with functional features.
+But you can simplify these tasks using easy, user-friendly tools like Fluent Forms.
+Fluent Forms is a WordPress form builder plugin that is rich in functional features.

-There are plenty of features included in WP Fluent Forms that can make market research hassle free for you.
+There are plenty of features included in Fluent Forms that can make market research hassle-free for you.

-You can easily deploy likert scales to your webform using the ratings input field of the WP Fluent Forms.
+You can easily deploy Likert scales to your webform using the ratings input field of the Fluent Forms.